-The Alagille Syndrome Clinical Care Program at The Children’s Hospital of Philadelphia is dedicated to providing comprehensive care for children with Alagille syndrome, an inherited liver disorder that also affects the heart, eyes, bones and facial features.
+The Alagille Syndrome Clinical Care Program at Children's Hospital of Philadelphia (CHOP) is dedicated to providing comprehensive care for children with Alagille syndrome, an inherited liver disorder that also affects the heart, eyes, bones, kidneys, vasculature and other organs.

 Our program is part of CHOP’s Fred and Suzanne Biesecker Pediatric Liver Center, an internationally recognized center for expertise, care and research of children with liver disease.